stellarterm/stellarterm/directory/README.md

 Explain on the website what the asset is for and what does it do.

 ### 2. Team and about the developers
 Display on your website who are the team members and who is running the project.
+Authors of the asset must be known.

 ### 3. Website SSL
 For security, your website must:
 - Have working SSL https://
 - http:// must redirect to https://
+- Must say `Secure connection` when using Chrome.
+(No linking to insecure resources)

 ### 4. Stellar.toml hosted on your site
 Must have a stellar.toml correctly hosted.
 Information on how to do this is here: https://www.stellar.org/developers/guides/concepts/stellar-toml.html